 The TE16 is housed in either an H950 or H9500 cabinet.
-Figures 2-1 and 2-2 show the space and service clearances needed for each cabinet, respectively.
-Adequate space is needed to slide the equipment out of the rack for servicing and to open the front door on the TE16 DECmagtape transport.
-A tape formatter/controller may be housed in either of the above mentioned cabinets or in an expansion cabinet.
+Figures 2-1 and 2-2 illustrate the space and service clearances required for each cabinet, respectively.
+Adequate space must be provided to slide the equipment out of the rack for servicing and to open the front door on the TE16 DECmagape transport.
+A tape controller may be housed in either of the above mentioned cabinets or in an expansion cabinet.